BinaryDennis/SwiftPocketBible/OverviewInfo/EncodingAndDecoding.md

 # Encoding and decoding

 `Codable` is a protocol a type can conform to for easy encoding and decoding (serialization and deserialization) of that type.
-If a type specifies conformation to `Codable`, and all it's properties implement `Codable` (Foundation types typically do), the Swift compiler will automatically generate a protocol implementation.
+If a type declares that it conforms to `Codable`, and all it's properties implement `Codable` (Foundation types typically do), the Swift compiler will automatically generate a protocol implementation.

 ### :warning: Note: Codable is only available in Swift 4.0 and later